WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 TypeScript is a ES6 transpiler like [Babel](https://babeljs.io/) with types while Flow only does the annotation and static type checking.
 If you want to use ES6 with Flow, you will need to use Babel as well.

 For this series of articles, I am going to convert my [react-example](https://github.com/Keats/react-example) which is a very basic react/redux/react-router Kanban board app to both Flow and TypeScript.
-Both TypeScript and Flow versions are in the same [repo](https://github.com/Keats/flow-typescript) but only the Flow one is updated at the time of writing.
+Both TypeScript and Flow versions are in the same [repo](https://github.com/Keats/flow-typescript) but only the Flow one is working at the time of writing.

 In this part 1, we will look at Flow.